Holy Cross Cemetery, Culver City

-Holy Cross Cemetery is a Catholic cemetery at 5835 West Slauson Avenue in Culver City, California, operated by the Los Angeles Archdiocese.
+Holy Cross Cemetery is a Catholic cemetery and funeral home at 5835 West Slauson Avenue in Culver City, California, operated by the Los Angeles Archdiocese.

 It is partially in the Culver City city limits.

 Opened in 1939, Holy Cross comprises 200 acre.
 It contains—amongst others—the graves and tombs of showbusiness professionals.
 Many celebrities are in the sections near "The Grotto" in the southwest part of the cemetery.